Namche Bazaar: Climate

 Namche has either a relatively cold dry-winter subtropical highland climate (Köppen climate classification Cwb) or an unusually mild dry-winter warm-summer humid continental climate (Köppen climate classification Dwb), depending on if you use the 0 °C isotherm or the −3 °C isotherm.
-The city features pleasant, wet summers and chilly, dry winters mainly affected by its altitude and the summer monsoon season.
+The town features pleasant, wet summers and chilly, dry winters mainly affected by its altitude and the summer monsoon season.
 The average precipitation is 1110 mm, and the average temperature is 6.1 °C.

 Pop culture references

 "Namche Bazaar" is the name of a song by Nathan Rogers on his album The Gauntlet.
 The song was inspired by the mixing of culture along the silk road.

+Hotels and Tea Houses in Namche

+Namche is famous for trekkers who are trekking in Everest region.
+Many trekkers rest here for climate and altitude acclimatization.
+Namche has various kinds of hotels, tea houses, lodges and resorts.
+Some of the popular accommodation places are: